harpomaxx/GSgalgoR/cran-comments.md

 A: The flagged URLs are correct.

 * checking package dependencies ...
-NOTE
-Package suggested but not available for checking: ‘gpuR’
+NOTE Package suggested but not available for checking: ‘gpuR’

-A: The package gpuR for the moment has some issues for Windows, however is not necesary for running galgoR
+A: The package gpuR for the moment has some issues for Windows, however is not necesary for running galgoR.

-* checking examples ...
-NOTE
-Examples with CPU (user + system) or elapsed time > 10s
-            user system elapsed
-plot_pareto 1.95   0.31   18.16

-A:the galgo functions runs a genetic algorithm that demands considerable time.
-We have tried to reduce examples' time to a mininum.